 Most business Carts/website hosted by PinnacleCart does not take up too much bandwidth.
 If you don’t host large image files or downloadable products, one can get by with just 2 GB per month or less.

-But Of course, if you don't want to keep changing plans or paying overages every time your data shifts, you need to plan for the future and give Cart room for growth.
+But of course, if you don't want to keep changing plans or paying overages every time your data shifts, you need to plan for the future and give room for cart growth.

 Links to Related Articles